All Episodes

 Well, but New York got five hospitals.

-Now, thank God you didn't need them, and New York didn't need them.
+Now, thank God you didn't need them and New York didn't need them.

 But the projections at the time were that we would need them.

-Uh the same with the comfort.
+The same with the Comfort.

 I mean, that became a COVID center as well, taking the pressure.